Tuition & Fees

 - Be enrolled in a payment plan.

 Failure to do this by the close of business on the due date printed on the bill will result in a $100 Late Fee assessed monthly (max. $300).
-The Student Records and Financial Services Center is responsible for the assessment and collection of tuition and fees payable to Canisius College.
-All prior financial obligations to the College must be paid in full before registration will be permitted for any new semester.
+The Student Records and Financial Services Center is responsible for the assessment and collection of tuition and fees payable to Canisius University.
+All prior financial obligations to the university must be paid in full before registration will be permitted for any new semester.
 If payment or other arrangements are not made, the Student Records and Financial Services Center has the option of canceling the student’s registration.

-Canisius College accepts for payment cash, check (US funds only), money orders, wire transfers, and checks over the telephone.
+Canisius University accepts for payment cash, check (US funds only), money orders, wire transfers, and checks over the telephone.
 Tuition payments can be made online with your checking or savings account.
-It is the college policy to write the student’s ID number on the face of the check or money order to ensure accurate posting.
-By submitting a check, please be aware that you are authorizing Canisius College to use information on your check to make a one-time electronic debit from your account at the financial institution indicated on your check.
+It is the university policy to write the student’s ID number on the face of the check or money order to ensure accurate posting.
+By submitting a check, please be aware that you are authorizing Canisius University to use information on your check to make a one-time electronic debit from your account at the financial institution indicated on your check.
 This electronic debit will be for the amount on the check.
 Funds may be withdrawn from your account as soon as the same day your payment is received and you will not receive your check back from your financial institution.
 Contact the Student Records and Financial Services Center if you have any questions about electronic check collection or options available if you do not want your payments collected electronically.

 Checks for tuition payments should be mailed to: